pimanov/largest-common-substring/README.md

 # largest-common-substring

-The code allows to find largest common substring of the several strings.
-Algorithm is based on the construction of a suffix tree.
-The program is realised on C programming Language, standart c99.
+This program allows finding the largest common substring of K strings.
+The algorithm is based on a suffix tree.
+The program is implemented on C programming language, standard c99.

 ## Task detales

-Given K lines.
-We have to find largest common substring.

-### Input data format

-The first line contains an integer K (1 <= K <= 10).
-Next, the K source lines are written.
-Each line consists of no more than 10000 small Latin letters.
+Input:  K+1 strings.
+The first string contains an integer K (1 <= K <= 10), the others contain K source strings.
+Each string consists of no more than 10000 small Latin letters.

-### Output data format

-Print the largest common substring.
+Output: the largest common substring.

-### Example of run
+## Example of run

 | input | output |
 |-------|--------|